 The tricksters!
 Heels offer the facade of strengthening your ankles before wreaking havoc later.
 The researchers recommend that high-heel wearers "regularly perform ankle strengthening exercises, such as heel walking, toe tappers, and heel raises," to prevent further injury to their ankles.

 Will this information stop you from wearing heels?
-Tell us in the comments below, and keep scrolling to shop our favorite flats now!
+Tell us in the comments below, and keep scrolling to shop our favourite flats now!